-The Nine British Art is proud to announce our second exhibition of Leigh Davis’ vibrant abstract paintings and sculptures will be on view this spring.
+The Nine British Art is delighted to announce that our second exhibition of Leigh Davis’ vibrant abstract paintings and sculptures, Further Into Abstraction, will be our opening show.

 “This isn’t a body of work specifically about the various lockdowns we’ve been living under, but a consequence of it,” reveals Davis, referring to the way his working environment has adapted as he spent more time in his new studio in the corner of a Staffordshire walled garden.
 That meant his initial sources of inspiration - coastlines, abandoned mining structures, harbours, dilapidated boats - became increasingly distant in his mind.

-“Being removed from those places made me focus a lot more on composition, colour and mark marking,” he says, and there is a new purpose and energy to paintings such as Harbour Wall Mousehole and Blyth Moorings.
+“Being removed from those places made me focus a lot more on composition, colour and mark marking,” he says, and there’s a new purpose and energy to the paintings.
 The fluid themes and forms within these disparate landscapes have become combined in memory to evoke deeper feelings and emotions, rather than become distinct representations of specific places.

 Davis’ sculptural work, too, has evolved as some of the material he used to make the castings that were so impressive in A New Direction became less accessible.
 Bostalek is probably his boldest sculptural statement to date, which instead uses found objects such as antique Meccano, wood from the carriage of an old van, offcuts sourced from a cabinet-maker friend, an old railway sleeper.
 “It made me more creative, more adventurous,” he says of his series of assemblages.
 “I was constantly picking up materials and thinking about composition, about the energy and tension in these sculptures.”